pingcap/tispark/docs/design/2022-06-30-partition-table-batchwrite-suppport.md

 - [Range partitioning](https://docs.pingcap.com/tidb/dev/partitioned-table#range-partitioning)
 - [Hash partitioning](https://docs.pingcap.com/tidb/dev/partitioned-table#hash-partitioning)

+And the parititon expression must be under contions as bellow:
++ column expression
++ `YEAR` (expression) where the expression is a column and its type is datetime or string literal that can be parsed as datetime.

 ## Motivation and background

 Partitioning is a way in which a database splits its actual data down into separate tables, but